-Working with a variety of media including installation, textile, ceramics, casting and glass, Kate Newby is a sculptor who is committed to exploring and putting pressure on the limits and nature of sculpture.
-As such, she is interested in not only space, volume, texture and materials, but where and how sculpture happens.
-Varying in scale, works are liable to take place fugaciously, as in the case of her ceramic skipping stones which she asks people to skip and have themselves photographed doing so, on the street in a given city, as in her concrete, poured puddles, or in the gallery proper, in subtly, but noticeably present architectural disruptions of the space itself.
-In every case the work bears a strong link to not just the every day, but to the lived—it wants to experience as much as it generates experience, collecting and registering the traces of the passing world, which it incorporates and is incorporated into.
-It is for this reason that if the handmade plays a very important role in what she does it is not merely romantic or even retrograde, but rather the aesthetic byproduct of a position that shamelessly embraces direct experience over the mediated.
+Working with a variety of media including installation, textile, ceramics, casting, and glass, Kate Newby is committed to exploring and putting pressure on the limits and nature of sculpture.
+She is interested in not only space, volume, texture, and materials, but where and how sculpture happens.
+Varying in scale, her work is often fleeting in nature, and bears a strong link to not just the everyday but to the lived—collecting and registering the traces of the passing world, which the work incorporates and is incorporated into.